BitcoinOS-Labs/awesome-bitcoin-rust/README.md

 - [The Eye of Satoshi](https://github.com/talaia-labs/rust-teos) - Lightning Watchtower

 - [Bria](https://github.com/GaloyMoney/bria) - The bridge from your applications to the Bitcoin network.

+- [Fedimint](https://github.com/fedimint/fedimint) - `Fedimint` is a module based system for building federated applications.
+It is designed to be a trust-minimized, censorship-resistant, and private alternative to centralized applications.

 - [Bitcoin SPV](https://github.com/summa-tx/bitcoin-spv) A low-level toolkit for working with Bitcoin from other blockchain (latest update 2021-06-26).